Chukwudumebi/estate/README.md

-# SQE Digital Wallet App
+# SQE Real Estate App

 ## About

-The repository for SQE Asset Marketplace application
+The repository for SQE Real Estate application

 ## Technologies